OpenEvalProject/evals/manuscripts/elife-59224/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/59224/elife-59224-fig4-v2.jpg)

-**Figure 4.:** fru function in male courtship.M(A) Fru is required during pupation for neuronal development and possibly circuit wiring that builds the potential for innately female-directed courtship, while its function during adulthood is involved in inhibiting male–male courtship.
-Anti-V5 signals indicate FruMM expression in larva, pupa and adult males (from left to right).
+**Figure 4.:** (A) FruM is required during pupation for neuronal development and possibly circuit wiring that builds the potential for innately female-directed courtship, while its function during adulthood is involved in inhibiting male–male courtship.
+Anti-V5 signals indicate FruM expression in larva, pupa and adult males (from left to right).
 Scale bars, 100 μm.
-(B) The sex circuitry without fru or with different levels/patterns of Mfru has different properties such that males would have experience-dependent courtship acquisition, or innate courtship but with different sexual orientation (heterosexual, homosexual, or bisexual).
-Such flexibility of the sex circuitry is tuned by different Mfru expression.
-Triangles and circles represent corresponding Mfru levels and courtship levels (triangles: male–female courtship; circles: male–male courtship).
-Gray indicates systemic low level of Mfru; green and magenta indicate spatially low level of Mfru.M
+(B) The sex circuitry without fruM or with different levels/patterns of fruM has different properties such that males would have experience-dependent courtship acquisition, or innate courtship but with different sexual orientation (heterosexual, homosexual, or bisexual).
+Such flexibility of the sex circuitry is tuned by different fruM expression.
+Triangles and circles represent corresponding fruM levels and courtship levels (triangles: male–female courtship; circles: male–male courtship).
+Gray indicates systemic low level of fruM; green and magenta indicate spatially low level of fruM.

 ## Discussion